centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 yum install centreon-dsm-client
 ```

-You now have to create an access from the poller to the DBMS server on the **centreon_storage** database.
+You must now create an access from the poller to the DBMS server on the **centreon_storage** database.

 ## Architecture